dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 - Use `extension` in place of `implicit class`
 - Use `enum` in place of `sealed trait` whenever describing sum types.
 If my understanding is correct, this mostly works, however they currently don't have 100% feature parity.
 Specifically enums cannot nest enums.
 You can revert to `sealed trait` whenever facing issues, granted that's not great for consistency.

+> The above is, of course, by no means an exhausting list of language changes and new language features in Scala 3.
+Specifically it leaves out any new and changed type-level and metaprogramming facilities.
+We're mostly focused on slightly boring application programming in this article.

 ## Cross-building own libraries

 You might be in the position of maintaining libraries that need to be used across Scala 2 and Scala 3 services.